ULHPC/ulhpc-docs/docs/connect/work.md

 - [`nvim-tree`](https://github.com/nvim-tree/nvim-tree.lua) for file explorer.

 #### Not Tested
 - [`nvim-lspconfig`](nvim-lspconfig)  for language server protocol support.
-Most of them will probably not work on the HPC due to npm requirements.
+Most of them will probably not work on the HPC due to npm requirements or other requirements.

 ### How to configure NeoVim